Megan’s birth story

 I waited so long in hopes that I would get to write this very story.
 I write the word HBAC and instantly my eyes fill with tears of complete happiness – mostly because I achieved my VBAC, which was the main goal.
 But also, because birthed my baby girl in my own loungeroom surrounded by loved ones and amazing support.

 My first birth to my beautiful son, Leo, was via “emergency” C-Section at 40+2.
-A classic cascade of intervention, a naive firs time mum to be and full trust in the public hospital system.
+A classic cascade of intervention, a naive first-time mum-to-be and full trust in the public hospital system.
 I had no plan because I assumed I would push my baby out like my mum and my sister did and I would also “just go with it and do what is recommended by the hospital staff as they do this all the time”.

 I tested positive for group B-strep (without thorough information on why I was doing the swabs in the first place or having the risks and benefits outlined to me), my waters broke at home, and I went to hospital immediately (as instructed to).
 I went into labour naturally with contractions starting shortly after my waters ruptured.
 Approx. 6 hours later, I was checked and wasn’t dilated, and my baby’s head was not engaged.
 I was advised the best option was to have morphine before getting induced to speed up labour.
 Meanwhile hooked up to monitoring and IV antibiotics, I soon found myself asking for the epidural as the contractions were so intense and significantly stronger from the natural contractions that I was breathing though quite comfortably.
 Not that I knew it at the time, but there was no assistance from any staff at the hospital to encourage my labour to progress.
 No one got me to change positions, walk around or try something different to help my baby get into position.
 From here it was “failure to progress” at 6cm after about 10 hours and baby was distressed.
 I was completely defeated, disappointed, felt like a failure, felt like my baby was delivered to me and I did not birth him.